Adityap-3055/MovieLand/README.md

 # MovieLand
-Build a Movie Search Engine with React.js along with HTML & CSS.
+Build a Movie Search Engine with React.js, HTML & CSS using OMDB API.